m1entus/INSPhotoGallery/README.md

 # Custom Photo Model

 You are able to create your custom photo model which can be use instead default `INSPhoto`.
 Default implementation don't cache images.
-If you would like to use some caching mechanism or use some library for downloading images for example `SDWebImage` use must implement `INSPhotoViewable` protocol.
+If you would like to use some caching mechanism or use some library for downloading images for example `HanekeSwift` use must implement `INSPhotoViewable` protocol.

 ```swift
 public protocol INSPhotoViewable: NSObjectProtocol {